-This story was published on 10 September 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 10 September 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Jobs in the Health Care and Social Assistance industry continue to show the strongest growth and this looks set to be a continuing trend.